Arity car ownership survey results: generational preferences point to the rise of shared economy

 As Arity turns two years old on November 10th, it is a natural time for us to reflect on what we have done and what the data and intelligence from those efforts can tell us about our path forward.
 As part of this process, we did what we always do here at Arity, we took a deep dive into the data.
-In this case, we commissioned a study to help us learn more about the driving habits and opinions of today’s consumers, specifically three generations of drivers: Boomers, Generation X and Millennials.
+In this case, we commissioned a study to help us learn more about the driving habits, car ownership trends and opinions of today’s consumers, specifically three generations of drivers: boomers, Generation X and millennials.

 The results of our study revealed a few new and interesting trends, while also confirming some long-term developments that continue to evolve.
-At a high-level, the US is spending too much time getting where they need and want to go, the options are limited, but there are some new and subtle changes in how to conceptually view and understand transportation and consumers, especially millennials, are increasingly willing to investigate new services like rideshare and others.
+At a high-level, the US is spending too much time getting where they need and want to go, the options are limited, but there are some new and subtle changes in how to conceptually view and understand transportation and consumers.
+For instance, millennial transportation attitudes tend to reflect an increasing willingness to investigate new services like rideshare.

 Frustration is Mounting: the US Spends Too Much Time in Transit

-There were several data points from our study that detail consumers dissatisfaction with transportation is accelerating:
+There were several data points from our study that detail consumers’ dissatisfaction with transportation and car ownership is accelerating:

 - One-third of all consumers agree that “the amount of time I spend sitting in my car is very frustrating.”